 The Northern region contains the six states sharing a border with the United States (Baja California, Coahuila, Chihuahua, Nuevo León, Sonora and Tamaulipas) and two other states connected with the border states (Baja California Sur and Sinaloa).
-Historically, strong connections with the U.S. border made the Northern Region a large contributor to migration flows, yet in a than the Traditional egion, emigrants represent 10.6% of the region population in 2005.
+Historically, strong connections with the U.S. border made the Northern Region a large contributor to migration flows, yet in a lesser extent than the Traditional region, with emigrants representing 10.6% of the region’s population in 2005.

-According to the Binational Study on igration (1997), a diversification of flows moving from a domination of the Traditional egion (still provides the largest share of emigrants in absolute terms) to other areas occurred in the 1990s.
-CONAPO, these new flows come from two main regions.
-The Central Regionstarted to contribute to migration flows in the 1990s.
+According to the Binational Study on Migration (1997), a diversification of flows moving from a domination of the Traditional region (which still provides the largest share of emigrants in absolute terms) to other areas occurred in the 1990s.
+Based on CONAPO data, these new flows come from two main regions.
+The Central Region – including states such as Hidalgo, Morelos, Puebla and Querétaro, the state of México and the Federal district – started to contribute significantly to migration flows in the 1990s.
 This is supported by data showing that the share of migrants originating from non-urban areas moved from 44 percent between 1998 and 2001 to 51 percent between 2001 and 2004 (CONAPO 2005).
-The Southeast egion is the newcomer in Mexican migration, sending significant numbers of migrants only in the 1990s and includes Guerrero, Oaxaca and Veracruz.
+The Southeast region is the newcomer in Mexican migration, sending significant numbers of migrants only in the 1990s and includes Guerrero, Oaxaca and Veracruz.

 With respect to places of destination, Mexican migration has historically tended to concentrate in specific areas of the United States.
 For instance, the 1920 U.S. census revealed that the majority of the Mexican population residing in the U.S. was concentrated in just four states (Arizona, California, Illinois and Texas).
 For Durand (2005), four elements explain Mexican emigrants’ choice for a specific destination: transport networks, the labour market, geographical proximity to the border and the possibility of circulation and the networks helping new migrants settle where other members of the community are already present.